 When you’re stocked up from these tasteful gents, extend the experience and wander past the glow of the shop’s windows towards the depths of Freeman Alley.
 At the end might be one of lower Manhattan’s greatest hidden dining atmospheres.
 Yes, the name, much like the chorus of any folk song, has returned: Freemans, a rugged colonial-inspired tavern built within the surrounding concrete and graffiti.

 Partake in Freemans’ eclectic American fare in a dimly lit atmosphere accompanied by taxidermy of all kinds.
 This is where you venture for well-deserved rewards after taking care of yourself — chances are you will see the boys from F.S.C. bellied up when the shop doors are locked up.
-Freemans’ bar top is open until 2 am, so sip cocktails like a man should.
-And like Dylan insists, don’t think…well, don’t think it all, you don’t have to — all is most certainly all right.
+Freemans’ bar top is open until 2 am, so sip cocktails as a man should.
+And as Dylan insists, don’t think…well, don’t think at all, you don’t have to — all is most certainly all right.

 Head down the alley to Freemans (hidden eatery) for American fare, and craft cocktails in a colonial setting